 CAMFT has been a long-standing advocate for LMFTs in California, working tirelessly with legislators and with the BBS to ensure professional parity for LMFTs.
 We highly recommend that you join CAMFT now, as a pre-licensed member.
-You will receive CAMFT's bi-monthly magazine, The Therapist, the pages of which are full of information about such topics as the latest BBS actions, new statutes and regulations and their effects on LMFTs, ethical and practical issues, insurance information, workshops on professional issues and exam preparation, a classified section, information on disciplinary actions against licensed and pre-licensed practitioners, job listings and much, much more.
+You will receive CAMFT's bi-monthly magazine, disciplinary actions against licensed and pre- licensed practitioners, job listings and much, much more.
 CAMFT members get an added bonus- free advice from CAMFT's legal counsel..
 If you ever have legal or ethical concerns regarding your clinical work as a student/associate or a licensed MFT, CAMFT legal staff is available for consultation.
 To be able to speak with them, however, you'll need to be a CAMFT member.